phani69015/SheetQueryAI/README.md

    python3 -m venv venv
    source venv/bin/activate  # On Windows: venv\Scripts\activate
    ```
-3. This application includes functionality to handle API keys directly within the app interface.
+3.This application includes functionality to handle API keys directly within the app interface.
 You can enter and save your API keys for services like SerpAPI and GroqAPI using the provided dashboard.

 4.Install the requirements
    ```bash